amidstasinglebreath/hw6/README.md

 ### Development notes:
 Currently unable to display an Icon in the main display despite similar code working for the forecast functions
     attempting to fix by altering nature of icons to match more closely

 Issue with UV index fixed, lattitude marker in the query url did not have an "=" sign

+Save and load from localstorage, cannot display on click, likely problem with "this"

 # Unit 06 Server-Side APIs Homework: Weather Dashboard